-Like Numero®, AFG originated here in WA, and, in fact, the Interschool Numero® Challenge is just one year younger than AFG.
-However, both have grown far beyond the boundaries of their state of origin.
-Numero® has spread, not only throughout English-speaking countries (including the UK, Ireland, New Zealand, USA and Canada), but also through SE Asia, Japan and Korea.
+Like Numero®, AFG originated here in WA, and in fact, the Interschool Numero® Challenge is just one year younger than AFG.
+However, both AFG and Numero® have grown far beyond the boundaries of their state of origin.
+Numero® has spread not only throughout English-speaking countries (including the UK, Ireland, New Zealand, USA and Canada), but also through SE Asia, Japan and Korea.

-AFG has experienced spectacular growth and is Australia’s largest mortgage broker, and one of the faster growing holistic providers of financial services.
-We are honoured and proud to have developed this association with them, and have now had their support for thirteen years, with 2020 entering the fourteenth year of their sponsorship.
+Numero is honoured and proud to have developed this association with AFG, and have now had their support through sponsorship for fourteen years.
 It is thanks to AFG that schools compete for prizes at both heats and finals, with generous cash prizes awarded to the top three schools in the final.
 2010 began the awarding of extra cash prizes, with first place winning $1000, second place $500 and third place $250.

 Edwina Forward Engraving

 Since the inception of this competition in 1998, Edwina Forward Engraving (EFE) has provided all our trophies without charge.
 In 2007, they provided a new perennial shield, as well as engraved medallions for the winning team, to mark the 10th anniversary of the competition.
 EFE have been an amazing supporter of Numero®, and we truly appreciate our continuing association.

 The AFG Interschool Numero® Challenge 2021

 The remaining six places in the final went to the next highest scoring teams (in alphabetical order): Carey Number Ninjas, Castletown Pi-Rates, Duncraig Destroyers, Geraldton Div-Whiz, Sutherland Dianella To the Power of Genius and Willetton New Addition.

 (1st, 2nd and 3rd respectively)